-Field Description RequestID hService tsTimestamp hResult u.dwEventID Request ID of the request being processed when the error occurred, zero if no request was being processed when the error occurred.
-Service handle identifying the session that the event is sent to.
+Field Description RequestID Request ID of the request being processed when the error occurred, zero if no being processed when the error occurred.
+Service Service handle identifying the session that the event is sent to.
 Time the error occurred (local time, in a Win32/Win64 SYSTEMTIME structure).
-Result handle of the request being processed when the error occurred, zero if no request was being processed.
-The ID of the error.
+Result Result Result handle of the request being processed when the error occurred, zero if no service was being processed.
+The ID of the error. at the event is sent to.
+Win32/Win64 SYSTEMTIME structure).
 Value Meaning WFS_SYSE_HARDWARE_ERROR WFS_SYSE_SOFTWARE_ERROR WFS_SYSE_USER_ERROR WFS_SYSE_FRAUD_ATTEMPT The error is a hardware error The error is a software error The error is a user error Some devices are capable of identifying a malicious physical attack which attempts to defraud valuable information or media.
 In this circumstance, this error event is returned to indicate a fraud attempt has occurred. lpBuffer Pointer to a WFSHWERROR structure: LPSTR LPSTR LPSTR LPSTR DWORD DWORD LPBYTE t wfs_hwerror { lpszLogicalName; lpszPhysicalName; lpszWorkstationName; lpszAppID; dwAction; dwSize; lpbDescription; LPWFSHWERROR;